 Well Burma, I may have overstayed my welcome.
-It always seems like I end up stayed about twice as long as I anticipated in every country I “visit”.
+It always seems like I end up staying about twice as long as I anticipate in every country I “visit.”
 And so it’s time to move on, before the blog turns into Girl Cooks Burma.
-If you’re new around here or missed a recipe or two, here’s a recap of my Burmese gluten-free cooking adventures.

-* Upgrade your side of starch with this Burmese Coconut Rice.
+* Upgrade your side of starch with this Burmese Coconut Rice

 * Short on time?
-A quick marinade yields some fantastic Spiced Yogurt Chicken.
+A quick marinade yields some fantastic Spiced Yogurt Chicken

 * Need a filling lunch that won’t weigh you down?
-Try this Shrimp and Cucumber Salad.
+Try this Shrimp and Cucumber Salad

-* Because sometimes you need a starchy rice dessert: Sweet Sticky Rice Cake.
+* Because sometimes you need a starchy rice dessert: Sweet Sticky Rice Cake

-* The perfect quick meal to use up spring produce: Shrimp and Asparagus Stir-Fry.
+* The perfect quick meal to use up spring produce: Shrimp and Asparagus Stir-Fry

-* A fried treat you can almost feel virtuous eating: Spiced Yellow Split Pea Fritter.
+* A fried treat you can almost feel virtuous eating: Spiced Yellow Split Pea Fritter

 * These Coconut Agar-Agar Jellies might be the most fun gelatin dessert ever.